ashitasai/portfolio/README.md

 <iframe src="https://e.infogram.com/b1f3a37b-8308-428c-b880-f77b54a38765?src=embed" title="Copy: General Audience" width="450" height="450" scrolling="no" frameborder="0" style="border:none;" allowfullscreen="allowfullscreen"></iframe><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px;width: 434px"><a href="https://infogram.com/b1f3a37b-8308-428c-b880-f77b54a38765" style="color:#989898!important;text-decoration:none!important;" target="_blank">Copy: General Audience</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

 In both cases, I chose simple data visualization types that would be familiar to my audience to help them quickly understand the information without spending much time.
 Additionally, I used descriptive yet simple titles for the charts to provide enough context and minimize text for explanations.
 In terms of color, I chose a medium-to-dark shade of blue for the first chart rather than bright colors given the nature of the topic.
 For the second chart, I chose a lighter shade of green as green is usually associated with upwards trends in data.

+#### Perspective 2: Data analyst working for Department of Human Services

+**Audience:**

+In this case, my audience consists of high-level policy analysts at DHS and other government agencies.
+This audience consists of experts who will understand technical terms and would like details.

+**Purpose:**

+In this case, I chose to recreate the table presented on page 2 of the original OIG report.
+The table is the first piece of data presented in the report and aims to convey two points: 1) There has been a significant increase in the number of apprehensions at the southwest border, and 2) This is mainly due to a rise in the number of family units that are illegally crossing the border.
+However, the gravity of the situation is lost as the table consists of many numbers, which the readers may not remember and potentially even skim through.
+Since many people are visual thinkers, I felt that representing the information in the table in the form of data visualizations would capture the reader's attention and effectively convey the importance and urgency of the crisis.

+In this case, I chose to design two simple visualizations to replace the table in the report.

+<iframe src="https://e.infogram.com/1b4bafde-0756-4559-b2ce-1f51eb0e5d78?src=embed" title="Sketch 3" width="533" height="790" scrolling="no" frameborder="0" style="border:none;" allowfullscreen="allowfullscreen"></iframe><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px;width: 473px"><a href="https://infogram.com/1b4bafde-0756-4559-b2ce-1f51eb0e5d78" style="color:#989898!important;text-decoration:none!important;" target="_blank">Sketch 3</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>

+As shown above, I chose a bubble chart to provide an aerial view of the crisis on southwest border - an increase in the total number of apprehensions between FY 2018 and FY 2019.
+For my second visualization, I chose a stacked bar chart to illustrate the breakdown of apprehensions by sector over the same time period.

+Both the data visualization types are familiar to my audience.
+I also used descriptive titles to capture and communicate the main point of each data visualization.
+In terms of color, I chose a gradient scheme for both visualizations with the darker shade indicating an increase in the number of apprehensions.

+**Source:** "OIG: DHS Needs to Address Dangerous Overcrowding and Prolonged Detention of Children and Adults in the Rio Grande Valley" U.S. Department of Homeland Security, July 2, 2019. [https://www.oig.dhs.gov/sites/default/files/assets/Mga/2019/oig-19-51-jul19.pdf](https://www.oig.dhs.gov/sites/default/files/assets/Mga/2019/oig-19-51-jul19.pdf)